AdvoCare: Sponsorships and endorsements

 According to the U.S. Federal Trade Commission, Advocare used endorsements from professional athletes, title sponsorship of professional sporting events, conferences, podcasts, and more to pitch what it called a life-changing business opportunity, but that the FTC alleged was a pyramid scheme.

 AdvoCare's contracted celebrity endorsers have included soccer player Carli Lloyd; Major League Baseball pitcher Doug Fister; CrossFit champion Rich Froning; NFL players Andy Dalton, Philip Rivers, Alex Smith, Sam Bradford, Wes Welker, and New Orleans Saints quarterback Drew Brees, who was described by ESPN as the face of the company.
-An ESPN article claimed that celebrity endorsers are central to "the Bulletproof Shield," a sales and recruitment technique used by the company: distributors place themselves at the center of a chart illustrating the company's endorsements and members of its scientific and medical advisory board, and deflects questions about the company by replying, "Well, I don't know about (X), but what I do know is" that particular athletes or doctors have endorsed AdvoCare.
+ESPN The Magazine described celebrity endorsers as central to "the Bulletproof Shield," a sales and recruitment technique used by the company to deflect questions about the product.
+In this technique, distributors place themselves at the center of a chart illustrating the company's endorsements and members of its scientific and medical advisory board, and deflects questions about the company by replying, "Well, I don't know about (X), but what I do know is" that particular athletes or doctors have endorsed AdvoCare.

 AdvoCare ceased offering KickStart Spark, targeted to youth age 4–11, after pediatricians had expressed concerns about the product containing 60 mg of caffeine.
 AdvoCare was also the subject of criticism for its marketing at youth athletic events.
 In 2005, the company paid $5,000 to sponsor a high school wrestling tournament in Sacramento but after negative publicity, AdvoCare officials said they would not sponsor any more school events.

 From 2009 until 2013, AdvoCare was the title sponsor of the Independence Bowl in Shreveport, Louisiana.
 The 2013 game was known as the AdvoCare V100 Bowl.
 In 2012, AdvoCare partnered with the Major League Soccer team FC Dallas and became its jersey sponsor.
 In 2020, the company switched to become the team’s sleeve sponsor.

 In 2014, AdvoCare purchased the naming rights of a professional sports practice facility located at The Greenbrier in West Virginia.
 The facility was named the AdvoCare Sports Performance Center and hosted the 2014 training camp for the New Orleans Saints.
 AdvoCare also became the title sponsor of the 2014 Texas Bowl.
 In 2016, AdvoCare was to sponsor the Texas Kickoff and Cowboys Classic games.

 From 2011 to 2016, AdvoCare sponsored several NASCAR racing teams and drivers, including Trevor Bayne and Roush Fenway Racing in the NASCAR Sprint Cup Series and Xfinity Series, as well as races at Atlanta Motor Speedway and Phoenix International Raceway.